 - Permanent Address proof (As per Annexure I)

-- A declaration from the customer regarding source of funds being used for pre- closure of the loan account.
+- A declaration from the customer regarding the source of funds being used for pre-closure of the loan account.

-- Closure of the loan account authority will be restricted to authorized person at the branch.
+- Closure of the loan account authority will be restricted to the authorized personnel at the branch.

 - In the following circumstances, the account may be operated by a mandate holder or the account may be opened by an intermediary in a fiduciary capacity hence the customer is permitted to act on behalf of another person/entity, in conformity with the established law and practices:

-As per KYC policy, for acceptance and identification, customers are categorized broadly into low risk, medium risk,
+- As per Know Your Customer (KYC) policy, for acceptance and identification, customers are categorized broadly into low risk, medium risk,

-Categorization of customers into various risk segments is done at the time of on – boarding the customer.
+and high-risk categories:-The categorization of customers into various risk segments is done at the time of onboarding the customer.
 We have

 formulated a policy to monitor customers in these risk categories on an ongoing basis.

 The Company shall devise a procedure for creating risk profiles of their new customers based on risk categorization.
-Company follows a practice of carrying out a detailed physical verification of the customer seeking information relating to the customer’s identity, residential status, social/financial status, nature of business activity, information about customer’s client and their location etc. The nature and extent of due diligence will depend on the risk perceived by HomeFirst.
-However, while doing the customer verification, HomeFirst will seek only such information from the customer which is relevant to the loan and is not intrusive.
-The customer information will be a confidential.
+The company follows a practice of carrying out a detailed physical verification of the customer seeking information relating to the customer’s identity, residential status, social/financial status, nature of the business activity, information about customer’s client and their location, etc. The nature and extent of due diligence will depend on the risk perceived by HomeFirst.
+However, while doing customer verification, HomeFirst will seek only such information from the customer which is relevant to the loan and is not intrusive.
+The customer information will be confidential.

 |Ticket Size||Risk Category|